richardsondx/compatibility_tables/README.md

 # compatibility_tables
-Compatibility Tables for most languages and there package manager
+Compatibility Tables for most languages and their package manager